trueos/pcbsd/src-qt5/docs/install.rst

   :ref:`Lumina`, :ref:`LXDE`, :ref:`MATE`, :ref:`Openbox`, :ref:`Ratpoison`, :ref:`spectrwm`, :ref:`WindowLab`, :ref:`Window Maker`, and
   :ref:`XFCE4`.
 Each desktop that is selected will be installed and will appear in the login menu of the installed PC-BSD® system.

-.. note:: even if you uncheck all desktops, :ref:`Fluxbox` is always installed and available in the login menu of a PC-BSD® system.
+.. note:: Even if you uncheck all desktops, :ref:`Fluxbox` is always installed and available in the login menu of a PC-BSD® system.

 * **Devel:** check the box to install `QGit <http://sourceforge.net/projects/qgit/>`_.